10 ways to make your kitchen more green

 - First, Love Your Appliances

 Energy-efficiency upgrades are coming fast and furious to many new appliances.
 An efficient dishwasher, for instance, can use a lot less water than washing the dishes by hand in the sink.
 (Check out How to Green Your Dishwasher to learn more.)
-But before you jump the gun and make a hasty appliance purchase, however, first check to make sure that a repair isn't in order.
-How will you know?
-Check out Planet Green's series on when to repair (and when to recycle) old appliances.
+But before you jump the gun and make a hasty appliance purchase, check to make sure that a repair isn't in order.
 If the time has indeed come to get rid of an old appliance, note that many communities have take-back programs, helping you to properly dispose of these things, which likely contain hazardous chemicals and materials.
-When it does comes time to replace your old-faithfuls look for the Energy Star rating, available for kitchen appliances including stoves, refrigerators, freezers, and dishwashers, then choose a sturdy model that will last.
+When you replace your old-faithfuls look for the Energy Star rating, available for kitchen appliances including stoves, refrigerators, freezers, and dishwashers, then choose a sturdy model that will last and choose a simple design - you don't need an internet connection on your oven.
+You also don't need an oven exhaust, which tends to be a badly designed and ineffective appliance.

 - Energy-Efficient Cooking